 In July 2013, the Company entered into a financing transaction with U.S. Bank and Chase Community Equity ("Chase", and collectively with US.
 Bank, the "investors") related to a \$19.1 million acquisition, rehabilitation, and construction of the Company's distribution center and manufacturing facilities in Durant, Oklahoma.
 In this transaction, Tile Shop Lending loaned \$13.5 million to the Tile Shop Investment Fund LLC.
 The investors contributed \$5.6 million to the Tile Shop Investment Fund LLC.
-The investors are entitled to the tax benefits derived from the NMTC by virtue of their contribution while the Company received the proceeds, net of syndication fees, to apply toward the construction project.
+The investors contributed to the transaction while the Company received the proceeds, net of syndication fees, to apply toward the construction project.
 This transaction includes a put/call provision whereby the Company may be obligated or entitled to repurchase the investors' interest.
 The Company believes that the investors will exercise the put option in September 2020 at the end of the recapture period.
 The value attributed to the put/call is de minimis.
 The NMTC is subject to 100% recapture for a period of seven years as provided in the Internal Revenue Code.
 The Company is required to be in compliance with various regulations and contractual provisions that apply to the NMTC arrangement.
 Non-compliance with applicable requirements could result in projected tax benefits not being realized and, therefore, could require the Company to indemnify the investors for any loss or recapture of NMTCs related to the financing until such time as the obligation to deliver tax benefits is relieved.
 The Company does not anticipate any credit recaptures will be required in connection with this arrangement.

 The Company determined that this financing arrangement contains a VIE.
 The ongoing activities of the Tile Shop Investment Fund LLC - collecting and remitting interest and fees and NMTC compliance - were all considered in the initial design and are not expected to significantly affect economic performance throughout the life of the Tile Shop Investment Fund LLC.
-Management considered the contractual arrangements that obligate the Company to deliver tax benefits and provide various other guarantees to the structure; the investors lack of a material interest in the underling economics of the project; and the fact that the Company is obligated to absorb losses of the Investment Fund.
-The Company concluded that it is the primary beneficiary of the VIE and consolidated the Tile Shop Investment Fund LLC, as a VIE, in accordance with the accounting standards for consolidation.
+Management considered the contractual arrangements that obligate the Company to deliver tax benefits and provide various other guarantees to the structure; the investors lack of a material interest in the underling economics of the project; and the fact that the Company is obligated to absorb losses of the Investment Fund LLC, as a VIE, in accordance with the accounting standards for consolidation.
 In 2013, the investors' contributions, of \$5.6 million, net of syndication fees, were included in cash, restricted cash, other accrued liabilities and other long-term liabilities in the consolidated balance sheet.
-The Company incurred \$1.2 million of syndication fees in connection with this transaction which were classified as other current assets and other non-current assets in the consolidated balance sheet.
+The Company is concluded balance sheet.
 The Company is recognizing the benefit of this net \$4.4 million contribution over the seven-year compliance period as it is being earned through the on-going compliance with the conditions of the NMTC program.
 As of December 31, 2017, the balance of the contribution liability was \$1.7 million, of which \$0.7 million is classified as other accrued liabilities on the consolidated balance sheet and \$1.0 million is classified as other long-term liabilities on the consolidated balance sheet.